-- Pin the matched raw edges together and sew along the entire width (about 41-42") with a 1/4" seam allowance.
+- Pin the matched raw edges together and sew along the entire width (about 41 to 42") with a 1/4" seam allowance.

 - Open up the sewn unit and press to set the seam.

-- Press the accent seam towards the pillow body.
+- Press the accent seam toward the pillow body.

 Continue Sewing the Pillowcase

-- Starting at its bottom, snugly roll up the long body fabric until the roll is above the bottom edge of the face-up cuff fabric (right photo, page 2).
+- Starting at its bottom, snugly roll up the long body fabric until the roll is above the bottom edge of the face-up cuff fabric.

-- Bring the cuff fabric upwards and over the roll, matching the cuff's remaining raw edge to the raw edge above the original seam line (photo on this page).
-Pin in... place to create a tube.
+- Bring the cuff fabric upward and over the roll, matching the cuff's remaining raw edge to the raw edge above the original seam line.
+Pin in place to create a tube.

 Unroll the Sewn Pillowcase Tube